 Course Description for M.A.
 Labor and Policy Studies

-The Labor Emphasis Seminar is the introductory course for labor and policy studies.
-It is designed to provide a context for the discussion of current labor policy by reviewing labor history, collective bargaining, labor law, and the structure and government of the trade unions.
+This course is the introductory course for labor and policy studies.
+It is designed to provide a context for the discussion of current labor policy by reviewing labor history, collective bargaining, labor law and the structure and government of the trade unions.
 It considers the current economic, political and industrial relations context of current policy debates.
 It also considers the recent context for new policy debates in industrial relations and human resource management.
 This course is residency-based.

 History of Labor and Policy